 Armed robberies are frequent and occur in tourist destinations such as downtown areas, hiking trails, beaches and public parks.
 Some robberies have occurred during the day at gunpoint.
 Masked thieves have stolen valuables and belongings from their victims’ person on hiking trails.
 Thieves have even targeted large groups of tourists at beaches.
 Random attacks and sexual assaults involving Canadians have occurred.

 Exercise caution at all times.
 Avoid isolated areas where travellers have been murdered or threatened with violence.
 Travel in groups.
 Avoid wandering on deserted beaches, especially at night.

 In case of robbery, remain calm and do not resist.
 If in Quito, you may contact the tourist police, who are more likely to speak some English.

-Incidents of attacks and sexual assault against foreign women, including rape and murder, have increased throughout the country, particularly in the city of Montañita.
+Incidents of attacks and sexual assault against foreign women, including rape and murder, have been reported throughout the country, particularly in tourist areas.

 - Never travel alone, especially after dark